duarte-pompeu/greatpytools2025/article.md

 ![aligning_kittens](https://github.com/user-attachments/assets/685ef030-22b6-49d2-bcb6-2d38c9f9aac9)

 I love `black`'s slogan, inspired by Henry Ford: *any color you want, as long as it's black*.
 I really appreciated its (mostly) uncompromising philosophy: formats into a reasonable layout, that can be enforced consistently.
-Importantly: it's easy to setup setup and has good defaults.
+Also important: it's easy to setup and has good defaults.

-The **consistency** is key for me: no longer different IDEs or devs formatting code differently and causing messy diffs: just configure a formatter, enforce it and enjoy this issue going away!
+More than the formatting, its **consistency** is key for me: no longer having IDEs or devs formatting code differently and causing messy diffs: just configure a formatter, enforce it and enjoy this issue going away!

-With this being said, I was using `ruff` as a linter and it gained the capability to also format, with a very similar results (inspired by `black`, actualy), so I made the switch and simplified my setup.
+With this being said, I was using `ruff` as a linter and it gained the capability to also format, with very similar results (inspired by `black`, actualy), so I made the switch and simplified my setup.
 It's also faster, so I'll take that as a win.

 A bit more niche, but I also replaced `isort` with `reorder-python-imports`. `isort` also has a nice slogan: *isort so you don't have to*; it behaved reasonably well, but I was introduced to `reorder-python-imports` with the following premise: 1 import per line leads to fewer git conflicts.
-I was skeptic and found it weird, but I gave it a try - and it does indeed reduce the amount of conflicts related to imports!
+I was skeptical at first, but gave it a try and I'm convinced - it does indeed reduce the amount of conflicts related to imports!
 So I'm being pragmatic and embracing it, along with  `ruff` (4).

 Results:
 - reasonable layout